ryan-story/pmpp/chapter-10/README.md

 ## Code

-For chapter 10 we implemented, benchmarked and tested all of the kernels listed.
-For coninvinece reasons we split the implementations into the two files, one with kernels running only for `2048` elements [reduction_sum_2048.cu](code/reduction_sum_2048.cu), and ones running for arrays of arbitrary length [reduction_sum.cu](code/reduction_sum.cu).
+For chapter 10 we implemented, benchmarked, and tested all of the kernels listed.
+For convenience reasons, we split the implementations into the two files, one with kernels running only for `2048` elements [reduction_sum_2048.cu](code/reduction_sum_2048.cu) and the ones running for arrays of arbitrary length [reduction_sum.cu](code/reduction_sum.cu).

 ```bash
 cd code